tkcthulhu/The-Chronicling-of-the-Code/blog.md

 ***Was your first week what you expected?
 Why?
 Why not?***

 > So, my first week at Awesome Inc., to be honest I had no idea what to expect here but have been pleasantly surprised all the same.
-I'm getting to know my computer much more than I ever have, and getting familiar with so many different things is a bit daunting, but I'm excited to keep pushing forward and see what I can accomplish!
+I'm getting to know my computer much more than I ever have, and getting familiar with so many different tools is a bit daunting, but I'm excited to keep pushing forward and see what I can accomplish!
+My time managment wasn't exactly what I wanted it to be this week and I wish I had been able to put more time into the first iteration of this blog, but 20/20 hindsight right?
+I do suppose I have 15 more weeks to work on it.

 ***What are you excited or eager to learn more about?***